monoscape/monoscape/README.md

 Web Servers Used
 -----------------
-Currently Monoscape uses Mono XSP web server (http://en.wikipedia.org/wiki/XSP_(software)), however support for more web servers which could run Mono/.NET applications will be added in the future.
+Currently Monoscape uses Mono XSP web server (http://en.wikipedia.org/wiki/XSP_(software)), however support for more web servers which could run Mono applications will be added in the future.

 IaaS Platforms Supported